 Acknowledgement: The picture of Ernest Seton is from the Wikipedia Commons who say: “This is a press photograph from the George Grantham Bain collection, which was purchased by the Library of Congress in 1948.
 According to the library, there are no known restrictions on the use of these photos”.

 To cite this article: Smith, M. K. (2002).
-‘Ernest Thompson Seton and woodcraft’, the encyclopedia of informal education, [http://infed.org/mobi/ernest-thompson-seton-and-woodcraft/.
+‘Ernest Thompson Seton and woodcraft’, The encyclopedia of pedagogy and informal education, [https://infed.org/mobi/ernest-thompson-seton-and-woodcraft/.
 Retrieved: insert date].

 © Mark K. Smith 2002